 Note: Students seeking an Associate of Arts who are conditionally admitted must successfully complete, with a cumulative 2.0 GPA, the following twelve (12) hours of core academic courses within the first thirty (30) hours of college-level enrollment (students who fail to do so will not be permitted to enroll in additional courses until these requirements are met):

-ENGL 1113 English Composition I POLS 1143 American Government or MATH 1113 College Algebra/higher math ENGL 1123 English Composition II POLS 1143 American Government or HIST 2123 U.S. History Before 1877 or HIST 2133 U.S. History After 1877
+ENGL 1113 English Composition I POLS 1143 American Government or MATH 1113 College Algebra/higher math HIST 2123 U.S. History Before 1877 or ENGL 1123 English Composition II HIST 2133 U.S. History After 1877